37 / 100

 Is Walker County growing or shrinking?

-Yes — 3.53% of Walker County's population moved from another state, which is above the national average and indicates strong in-migration.
+Not particularly — 1.68% of Walker County's population moved in from another state, which is below the national average.
+Most residents are long-term locals rather than recent transplants.